Sunak follows Biden to Israel to show support as more bombs hit Gaza

 Biden said he had secured an offer from Egypt to allow 20 aid trucks to reach Gaza at some point in coming days, a fraction of the 100 per day that UN aid chief Martin Griffiths told the Security Council were needed.

+Two Egyptian security sources said equipment was sent on Thursday through the crossing to repair roads on the Gaza side for aid to cross.
+More than 100 trucks were waiting on the Egyptian side although they were not expected to cross until Friday.

-During a speech, Biden told Israelis: "While you feel that rage, don’t be consumed by it.
+Before he left, Biden told Israelis in a speech: "While you feel that rage, don’t be consumed by it.
 After 9/11, we were enraged in the United States.
 And while we sought justice and got justice, we also made mistakes."

 Later he told reporters aboard Air Force One: "Israel has been badly victimised but the truth is they have an opportunity to relieve suffering of people who have nowhere to go ... it's what they should do."